Master in Energy Efficient Building Design: Career Path

 Scope

-The scope of a Master's degree in Energy Efficient Building Design is broad, as it covers a range of topics related to the design and construction of energy-efficient buildings.
+The scope of a Master's degree in Energy Efficient Building Design is broad, as it covers various topics related to the design and construction of energy-efficient buildings.
 Graduates of the program may be qualified for a variety of careers in the field of sustainable design and construction, including positions such as:

-• Energy efficiency consultant: These professionals help clients identify opportunities to reduce energy consumption and save money through the use of energy-efficient technologies and practices.
+• Energy efficiency consultants: These professionals help clients identify opportunities to reduce energy consumption and save money using energy-efficient technologies and practices.

-• Green building project manager: These professionals oversee the design and construction of environmentally-friendly buildings, ensuring that they meet sustainability goals and standards.
+• Green building project manager: These professionals oversee the design and construction of environmentally friendly buildings, ensuring they meet sustainability goals and standards.

 • Sustainable design engineer: These professionals use their knowledge of building science and energy-efficient technologies to design buildings that use less energy and are more environmentally friendly.